skepticaldude/devops-learning/cloud-labs/google-cloud/Google Cloud Fundamentals: Core Infrastructure/containers in the cloud/google_kubernetes_engine.md

 Kubernetes commands and resources are used to deploy and manage applications, perform administration tasks, set policies, and monitor the health of deployed workloads.

-Running a GKE cluster comes with the benefit of advanced cluster management features that Google Cloud provides.
+Running a GKE cluster comes with the benefit of `advanced cluster management features` that Google Cloud provides.

+These include:
-These include: Google Cloud's load-balancing for Compute Engine instances, Node pools to designate subsets of nodes within a cluster for additional flexibility, Automatic scaling of your cluster's node instance
+* Google Cloud's load-balancing for Compute Engine instances
+* Node pools to designate subsets of nodes within a cluster for additional flexibility
+* Automatic scaling of your cluster's node instance count

-count, Automatic upgrades for your cluster's node software, Node auto-repair to maintain node health and availability, And logging and monitoring with Google Cloud Observability for visibility into your cluster.
+* Automatic upgrades for your cluster's node software
+* Node auto-repair to maintain node health and availability
+* And logging and monitoring with Google Cloud Observability for visibility into your cluster.

+>[!TIP]
-To start up Kubernetes on a cluster in GKE, all you do is run this command: $> gcloud container clusters create k1
+> To start up Kubernetes on a cluster in GKE, all you do is run this command: $> gcloud container clusters create k1